Paris planning overview

 LouvreOperaPalais Royal

-• Official Hyatt page anchors the hotel beside the Louvre and central Right Bank sights.
+• Official Hyatt page places the hotel beside the Louvre and central Right Bank sights.

-• Best used when the Louvre is the first fixed anchor rather than a late add-on.
+• Best used when the Louvre is the first fixed point rather than a late add-on.

 Experiences